Hyle-org/devhub-hyle/docs/developers/quickstart/proof-composition.md

 # Proof composition with Ticket App

-With Hylé's native proof verification, you can use different proving systems in a single operation: we call this proof composition.
-To understand the concept better, we recommend you [read this blog post](https://blog.hyle.eu/proof-composability-on-hyle/).
+Hylé enables proof composition, allowing you to use different proving systems in a single operation.
+This eliminates constraints on provers and significantly boosts interoperability and efficiency.
+Read [this introduction to proof composability](https://blog.hyle.eu/proof-composability-on-hyle/) to understand how this works.

-This guide walks you through creating a Ticket App, which leverages proof composition and lets people buy a ticket using a [simple-token](./your-first-smart-contract.md).
+In this guide, we’ll build a Ticket App that leverages proof composition.
+Users can buy a ticket using a [simple-token](./your-first-smart-contract.md), and Hylé will verify multiple proofs in a single transaction.

 Find the source code for all contracts here: